haimbilia/BuyHub/readme.txt

     => 055010 - SMTP handling - In case of Godaddy email hosting.
     => 055106 - Product detail page - Google snippet Schema Code - strip tags from description.
     => 055126 - issue with language in email template
+    => 055156 - on payment app screen payment logo not coming correctly

 Enhancements :
    => Make provision to made seller